NethServer/nethsecurity/.github/ISSUE_TEMPLATE/bug_report.md

 **Components**

-// Fill with NethSecurity version number and relevant package versions.
+// Fill with NethSecurity version number, like: Image version: 8-23.05.5-ns.1.3.0
+// If possible, add relevant package versions.
 // You can find the package versions typing in a shell prompt
 // opkg list ns-\* | sort
 //